-In 2011 Massachusetts General Hospital (MGH) celebrated its 200th anniversary.
-As one of many important activities to mark this occasion, MGH renewed its commitment to the local community by creating the MGH Bicentennial Scholars Program, a birthday “gift” to the young people of Boston, Chelsea and Revere.
-The MGH Bicentennial Scholars Program supports college completion for youth who are interested in health and science careers.
+In 2011, Massachusetts General Hospital (MGH) celebrated its 200th anniversary.
+As part of those celebrations, the MGH Bicentennial Scholars Program was created for the young people of Boston, Chelsea and Revere.
+The initiative supports college completion for teens who are interested in health and science careers.

 In 2011, MGH renewed its commitment to the local community by creating the MGH Bicentennial Scholars Program, an initiative that supports college completion for youth who are interested in health and science careers.
 A total of 25 Bicentennial Scholar matriculated to post-secondary education in the fall of 2012, 19 of whom persisted in college over four years.
 The students – most of whom were the first in their families to attend college – received up to a $5,000 annual scholarship.
 Thirteen of the students will complete their college education this year, with the remaining 6 scholars slated to graduate in 2017.

 Keeping students in college requires more than just financial support.
 The Bicentennial Scholars received support in the form of SAT prep courses, college visits, and essay writing workshops, all sponsored by MGH.
 This year, thirteen members of the inaugural class will graduate from a number of area colleges and universities.